-To reduce bus transit impacts of the BART Alternative and MOS scenarios, in addition to the vehicular traffic mitigation measures proposed above, VTA will provide the public and transit users advance notice of proposed transit route, stop, and services changes and any other changes in stops and service.
-Bus route detours will minimize the number of bus stop changes.
+- To reduce bus transit impacts, in addition to the vehicular traffic mitigation measures proposed above, VTA will provide the public and transit users advance notice of proposed transit route, stop, and services changes and any other changes in stops and service.
+Bus route detours will minimize the number of bus stop changes. - VTA will coordinate with Caltrain and UPRR during the Preliminary Engineering, Final Design, and construction phases of the BART Diridon/Arena and Santa Clara stations to minimize construction impacts at these locations.